April 24 2026

 This article was originally published in May of 2020.
 I figured now would be a good time to re-publish, because squid will soon be arriving off the Cape!

-Over the past week on Cape Cod we've enjoyed some sunny warm days, but we've also had some snow flurries!
+Over the past week on Cape Cod we've enjoyed some sunny warm days, but we've also had freezing rain and temperatures hovering just above 32 degrees.

-In this fishing report, I'd like to bring you with me on my latest Cape Cod squid fishing adventure.
-I'm no squid expert, but in this post I will give you some helpful tips and advice for catching squid on your own.
+In this post, I'd like to bring you with me on a springtime Cape Cod squid fishing adventure from May 5th of 2020.
+This post will give you helpful tips and advice for catching squid on your own this spring when they arrive to spawn.

 Where And When To Catch Squid